-The gothic horror novel follows the life of Zane Truax.
-He fills his free time exploring lonely backroads and ruins of the American Midwest.
-But an unexplainable encounter in a crumbling prairie farmhouse changes his outlook permanently.
-He becomes determined to save his town’s forgotten places from the developers who would destroy them forever.
+The gothic horror novel follows the life of Zane Truax, who fills his free time exploring lonely backroads and ruins of the American Midwest.
+One day, an unexplainable encounter in a crumbling prairie farmhouse changes his outlook forever.
+He becomes determined to save his town’s forgotten places from the developers who would destroy them.
 But how?
 With no money, powerful contacts, or social capital, can one person still make a difference?

 In the story, West explores the idea of learning from the past in order to create a better future.
 “I'd like for readers to ponder some big questions: what is the best way to design a community?
 Are there really ghosts, and if so, what is their nature?
 What happens when we die?
 And is it possible to live forever?”

-A fun tale with a lot of unexpected twists and turns, the book touches on social science and looks at the idea of ghosts from a perspective other than the supernatural.
+A fun tale with many unexpected twists and turns, the book touches on social science and examines the idea of ghosts from a perspective beyond the supernatural.

 An excerpt from the book: